code-glue/Text-Editor-Helper/ReadMe.md

 ___
 **Notes:**

-* Does not change your default text editor or any default applications.
+* Does not change your default text editor or any default applications for opening files.
 * Affects only the current user.
 * Administrative privileges are not required.
 ___